Ovarian Cysts Treatment In Aundh, Pune

 The cyst may burst, causing sudden severe pain in the lower abdomen.
 The pain atient feel depends on what the cyst contained, whether it is infected and whether there is any bleeding.

-Types of ovarian cyst:
+Types of Ovarian Cysts:

 The 2 main types of ovarian cyst are: